somatechlat/somafractalmemory/README.md

     make test-e2e
     ```

+    > ⚠️  Replace every credential in `.env` with values from your secret manager before deploying to shared or production infrastructure.

 The API will listen on http://127.0.0.1:9595.
 Most endpoints require a bearer token.
 Compose sets `SOMA_API_TOKEN=devtoken` by default; add header `Authorization: Bearer devtoken`.
-The Kubernetes deployment uses port `9393` by default.
+The Kubernetes deployment exposes the API on port `9595` by default.

 ### Local Development without Docker